img-pro/bandwidth-saver/readme.txt

 = How much does it cost? =

-Managed: Free tier available (10 GB storage, 50 GB bandwidth).
+Managed: Free tier available (100 GB bandwidth/month).
 Paid plans start at $4.99/month.
 Self-Hosted: Free.
 You pay Cloudflare directly (often $0 on their free tier).

 = Will this break my site? =